Agree with our rating?

 SurchX does not disclose an acquiring bank or backend processor.
 The company’s headquarters are located at 40 N Central Ave #2100, Phoenix, Arizona 85004, where it has announced its intention to hire 150 new employees during 2019.
 Robert Maynard is the founder of SurchX.

 - Costs & Contract: SurchX does not require merchants to enter into a merchant account contract.

-- Complaints & Service: SurchX has received fewer than 10 public complaints.
+- Complaints & Service: SurchX complaints number fewer than 10 on public complaints forums.

 - BBB Rating: SurchX does not have a Better Business Bureau profile at this time.

 - Sales & Marketing: SurchX does not hire independent sales agents and has not received any complaints about its sales practices.

 |Total Online Complaints||<10|

 We are unable to locate any negative SurchX complaints at this time, which is a good indication that the company is not a ripoff or a scam.
 SurchX does not have any reviews on its social media profiles and has not been mentioned in any consumer protection forums.
 The company is still relatively new, so it may take some time for public feedback about SurchX to appear online.
 However, the SurchX complaint record is spotless for now.